 If it is desired to specify invalid encoding rules then these shall be specified in a referenceable source external to the module in the same way that valid encoding rules are referenced.

+Multiple encodings

+In case multiple encodings (specified in 27.4) are used, the variant attribute value can be composed of two strings separated by a dot.
+The first string defines the encoding the variant is related to.
+Such an attribute is valid only when the related encoding is selected.
+It is still possible to specify variants without encoding attribute reference when multiple encodings are used.
+These attributes apply to all defined encodings.

+Multiple variants

+The with statement can contain any number of variant attributes.

 Restrictions

-No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5.Examples
+In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

+a) When dot notation is used in the variant attribute value, the first string shall resolve into a valid encoding attribute value.

+Examples

 module MyTTCNmodule1